 4 Tips for Safe Driving: How to Drive Safely in School Zones?

 Due to the increased volume of pedestrians, as a driver, you should always reduce your speed in a school zone.
 As mentioned above, some school zones have speed humps to alert drivers that they need to decrease their speed.
 When you are traveling at a high speed, you do not leave enough time to slow down and prevent an accident.
-By ensuring to reduce your speed, you are giving yourself enough time as a driver to react to any situations that may pose a potential accident from happening.
+By reducing your speed, you are giving yourself enough time as a driver to react to any situation that may prevent a potential accident from happening.

 When you drive, regardless of what road you are driving on, you should always remain attentive and ensure you do not have any distractions that may cause your attention to falter from the road ahead.
 This is especially important in School zones.
 Due to the increased pedestrian volume in a school zone, a child may drop a ball they are carrying, or be running around roads.
 If you are distracted behind the wheel in these zones, you may cause a fatal accident.
 By ensuring to remove distractions, you are allowing yourself to focus on the road and any potential hazards that you may come across.
 You will give yourself enough time to react to any situation you may face while in these zones.